maciekmm/mionskowski.pl/content/posts/iframe-code-preview/index.md

 ```

 There are a few things going on here.

-Firstly, we _switch_ on the language parameter value and include the boilerplate needed to embed the snippet into the document such as `<style>` or `<script>`.
+Firstly, based on the `language` parameter we include the appropriate boilerplate, if needed, to embed the fragment into the document.
+The boilerplate can be either a `<style>` or `<script>`.
-Without the boilerplate we would have to include those tags into the code listing,
-which would break highlighting and obscure the listing.

-Secondly, we use [Hugo's `.Scratch`](https://gohugo.io/functions/scratch/) to pass the snippet and the language used to the parent (`code-preview`) shortcode for the purpose of rendering code listings.
+Secondly, we use [Hugo's `.Scratch`](https://gohugo.io/functions/scratch/) to pass the snippet and the language used to the parent (`code-preview`) shortcode for the purpose of rendering code listings later.

-The object will resemble the following structure:
+The information that is passed will be a map resembling the following structure:

 ```text
 snippets